 Even entrepreneurs who understand that valuation is just one of many important facets to a deal probably have to fight the urge to seek the highest number possible.
 In some cases, bigger simply is not always better, especially in the early stages, and ascending to that peak must occur via a more natural progression.

 How a Virtual Data Room (VDR) Helps During a Business Valuation

 If you’re ready to move forward with your business valuation, investing in a virtual data room (VDR) to help organize and securely share your sensitive company documents is a good next step.
-Even if you aren’t ready for a valuation, using a virtual data room as an ongoing repository helps keep your important corporate information in a central location, so you’re always prepared with the documents needed for a valuation and M&A activity.
+Even if you aren’t ready for a valuation, using a virtual data room as an ongoing repository helps keep your important corporate information in a central location, so you’re always prepared with the documents needed for analysis, a valuation, and other M&A activity.
 A VDR is a secure online database used to share confidential information, most commonly related to major financial transactions.
-Because a valuation typically requires outside parties to access sensitive company information, many businesses adopt a VDR to expedite the process.
+Because a company valuation typically requires outside parties to access sensitive company information, many businesses adopt a VDR to expedite the process.

 SecureDocs Virtual Data Rooms include helpful features such as:

 Permission-based user roles - VDR administrators can assign granular levels of folder access to third parties performing the business valuation

 Audit logs - admins can see who accessed various documents and other actions performed in the data room